 Opening the AnimationEditor

 The AnimationEditor is distributed along with Glue in the FRBDK.zip file.
-It can be found in the <Root Folder>/Xna 4 Tools/AnimationEditor
+For info on downloading the FRBDK.zip file, see the Downloads page.

 Once you run AnimationEditor.exe you will have an empty animation project.